Brendan Donovan Player Props: Cardinals vs. Marlins

 Brendan Donovan At The Plate

-- Donovan has seven doubles, nine home runs and 30 walks while hitting .282.
+- Donovan leads St. Louis with an OBP of .378 this season while batting .288 with 30 walks and 37 runs scored.

-- Among the qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 20th, and he is 88th in the league in slugging.
+- He ranks 18th in batting average, 15th in on base percentage, and 86th in slugging among the qualifying hitters in baseball.

-- Donovan enters this game on a four-game hitting streak.
-In his last outings, he's hitting .438 with two homers.
+- Donovan enters this game on a five-game hitting streak.
+During his last outings, he's hitting .556 with two homers.

-- Donovan has picked up an RBI in 22.7% of his games this year, with two or more RBI in 9.3% of his games.
-He has also plated three or more runs in two contests.
+- Donovan has driven in a run in 17 games this year (22.4%), including seven games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.